 Here’s an example of the issues the ruling is trying to solve: CMS surveys have found that Individualized Care Plans (ICPs) aren’t consistently translated into the enrollee’s preferred language, even when the enrollee has indicated their need for translation.
 The new rule addresses this by requiring providers to always send all healthcare communication in the preferred language after the initial request, so enrollees can better understand their benefits and more effectively achieve their health goals.

-Compliance with the new CMS rule is non-negotiable, and penalties for non-compliance will start in 2024.
+Compliance with the new CMS final rule is non-negotiable, and penalties for non-compliance will start in 2024.
 On the plus side, the positive impacts of investing in high-quality language services provide powerful benefits for both your organization and the members you serve.

 Let’s take a closer look at the new requirements, their benefits, and some strategies to make sure your organization is prepared to meet them.